Cash assets

 A mortgage offset account is a transaction account linked to your home loan.
 Money in this account reduces the balance on which interest is charged.
 For example, if you have a $500,000 mortgage and $50,000 in your offset, you only pay interest on $450,000.
 This effectively gives you a tax-free return equal to your mortgage rate, with full access to your cash at any time.

 Both reduce the interest charged on your home loan, but they work differently: An offset account is a separate transaction account linked to your mortgage.
 The balance offsets your loan for interest purposes, and you can access the money anytime.
 A redraw facility involves making extra repayments directly into your loan.
-You can later "redraw" these funds, but access may take longer and can affect your repayment schedule or loan records.
+You can later "redraw" these funds, but it impacts the purpose of the funds for deductibility.

 Yes.
 Some lenders allow multiple offsets linked to one loan.
 This can help you separate spending, savings, and emergency buffers while keeping all balances working to reduce interest.